Submandibular Gland Cancer

 Salivary functions after surgery

 Removing one of the three pairs of large and many minor salivary glands that secrete saliva through various ducts into the mouth does not cause a decrease in the amount of saliva or dry mouth.
 Even though the submandibular gland is the most saliva-producing, other submandibular glands and other glands take over the function of the removed gland.
 However, the patient, who also received radiation therapy after surgery, may experience dry mouth for a while.
-ADA approved mouth moisturizers (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) and other relevant oral care products may be beneficial for such patients.
+Mouthwash with the American Dental Association (ADA) seal (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) and other relevant oral care products may be beneficial for such patients.

 Appearance after surgery

-To reduce the possibility of significant scar healing of the surgical incision, patients should not show the incision area to the sun for up to a year.
-Patients should protect the area with high protection factor creams or clothing accessories.
+To reduce the possibility of significant scar healing from the surgical incision, patients should not show the incision area to the sun for up to a year.
+Patients should protect the area with high-protection factor creams or clothing accessories.
 Apart from this, some medicines in the form of cream and gel can make the scar in the chin area less prominent.

 In terms of appearance, the patient does not feel the absence of the submandibular salivary gland removed with the tumor.
 Surgical removal of large tumors can create a dimple in the lower jaw area.
 However, with the increase of adipose tissue over time and also with gravity, the dimple under the chin may disappear.